 There is a Bus with number HP 25 A 3043 which runs every alternate day from Shimla around 7:00 – 7:15 AM from Shimla Bus stand to Sangla.
 One can call Shimla Bus Depo Control Room for details on Bus timings, they will help you.

-For us Shimla to Sangla HRTC Bus journey costed just Rs.
+For us, Shimla to Sangla HRTC Bus road journey cost just Rs.
 354

-Note: There is 25% concession for Women in HRTC Bus ticket fares.
-Please check with conductor once you board the bus if you are a Woman or lady traveler.
+Note: There is a 25% concession for Women in HRTC Bus ticket fares.
+Please check with conductor once you board the bus if you are a woman or a lady traveler.

 Distance from different cities:

-If you are travelling from different States of India, it is better to reach Delhi or Chandigarh by Flight, Train or other transport options then plan accordingly in advance.
+If you are traveling from the different States of India, it is better to reach Delhi or Chandigarh by Flight, Train or other transport options then plan accordingly in advance.
 This will help to reach Sangla without any transport issues.